IBOR reform in the euro area – progress in an ocean of uncertainty

 We recently published an article focusing on expected changes and challenges related to this reform (Challenges associated with the replacement of IBOR benchmark interest rates).
 This new article summarizes the latest developments for benchmarks in the euro area.

 The critical benchmarks in the euro area are the EONIA (overnight rate) and the EURIBOR (term structure).
-There is a lot of pressure on market participants because the final transition date for EONIA/EURIBOR is January 2020 – two years earlier than the transition date for other currency rates.
-An extension of the transition periods is under discussion, but not yet agreed.
+The final transition date for EONIA/EURIBOR was originally set for January 2020 – two years earlier than the transition date for other currency rates.
+Recently, the EC (European Commission) granted an extension of the transition period until January 2022.

 - underpinned by a broad base and stable volume of transactions;